-A set of 32 bit flags which may be set if matching should be restricted by the user verification method (see WAFRegistry]).
+A set of 32 bit flags which may be set if matching should be restricted by the user verification method (see [FIDORegistry]).

-NOTE The match with AuthenticatorInfo.userVerification ([UAFASM]) succeeds, if the following condition holds (written in Java): if () // They are equal (AuthenticatorInfo.userVerification == MatchCriteria.userVerification) // USER_VERIFY_ALL is not set in both of them and they have at least one common bit set (((AuthenticatorInfo.userVerification & USER_VERIFY_ALL) == 0) && ((MatchCriteria.userVerification & USER_VERIFY_ALL) == 0) && ((AuthenticatorInfo.userVerification & MatchCriteria.userVerification) != 0))

-This field value can be derived from WetadataStatement.userVerificationDetails as follows:
+NOTE The match with AuthenticatorInfo.userVerification ([UAFASM]) succeeds, if the following condition holds (written in J ava): if (// They are equal (AuthenticatorInfo.userVerification == MatchCriteria.userVerification) // USER_VERIFY_ALL is not set in both of them and they have at least one common bit set (((AuthenticatorInfo.userVerification & USER_VERIFY_ALL) == 0) && ((MatchCriteria.userVerification & USER_VERIFY_ALL) == 0) && ((AuthenticatorInfo.userVerification & MatchCriteria.userVerification) != 0))) NOTE This field value can be derived from MetadataStatement.userVerificationDetails as follows: if MetadataStatement.userVerificationDetails Contains multiple entries, then: if one or more entriesMetadataStatement.userVerificationDetails[i] contain multiple entries, then: stop, dir derivation is not possible.
+Must generate MatchCriteria object by providing a list of matching AAIDs. ect if all entries MetadataStatement.userVerificationDetails[i] Only contain a single entry, then: combine all en MetadataStatement.userVerificationDetails[0][0].userVerification to MetadataStatement.userVerificationDetails[N-1][0].userVerification into a single value using a bitwise C operation.

-- 1. if MetadataStatement.userVerificationDetails Contains multiple entries, then: - if one or more entries MetadataStatement.userVerificationDetails[i] contain multiple entries, then: stop, direct derivation is not possible.
-Must generate MatchCriteria object by providing a list of matching AAIDs. - 2. if all entries MetadataStatement.userVerificationDetails[i] only contain a single entry, then: combine all entries MetadataStatement.userVerificationDetails[0][0].userVerification to MetadataStatement.userVerificationDetails[N-1][0].userVerification into a single value using a bitwise OR operation. - 2. if MetadataStatement.userVerificationDetails contains a single entry, then: combine all entries MetadataStatement.userVerificationDetails[0][0].userVerification to MetadataStatement.userVerificationDetails[0] [N-1].userVerification into a single value using a bitwise OR operation and additionally set the flag ISER VERIFY ALL.
+2. if MetadataStatement.userVerificationDetails contains a single entry, then: combine all entries MetadataStatement.userVerificationDetails[0][0].userVerification to MetadataStatement.userVerificationDetails[0][N-1].userVerification into a single value using a bitwise OR operation and (if multiple bit flags have been set) additionally set the flag USER_VERIFY_ALL.

-This method doesn't allow matching authenticators implementing complex combinations of user verification methods, such as Drn AND (Fingerprint OR Speaker Recognition) (see above derivation rules).
+This method doesn't allow matching authenticators implementing complex combinations of user verification methods, such as PIN AND (Fingerprint OR Speaker Recognition) (see above derivation rules).
 If such specific match rules are required, they need to be specified by providing the AAIDs of the matching authenticators.